 Kubernetes versions of the associated clusters are 1.22 or later.

 The kubeconfig files of the provider and consumer clusters are obtained and kubectl is used to connect to the clusters.
-For more information, see Obtain the kubeconfig file of a cluster and use kubectl to connect to the cluster.
+For more information, see Get a cluster kubeconfig and connect to the cluster using kubectl.

 Service provider cluster and Service consumer cluster are connected.